Lunar-Eclipse255/gaston.github.io/docs/index.md

 ---
-layout: default
+layout: home
-title: Welcome to Gaston's Website
+title: Welcome
 ---

-# Welcome to Gaston's Website
+# Welcome to Gaston's Website! 🎉

 Hello!
 This is my personal website built with Jekyll and hosted on GitHub Pages.